Cause-App/RegBelle/README.md

 You can use a tilde (`~`) character to denote that the speaking actor/s should change pose at that point.
 Other than that, they will change pose when a punctuation mark is reached, and, of course, when their mood is changed.

+You can write a comment in the script file by starting the line with `//`.
+This line will then be ignored by the parser.

 ## Generating a rich script

 It can be difficult to record yourself reading straight from the `script.regbelle` file because of all the commands in the way, and because you can't see which background images are being displayed.